What Happens To Your Body If You Start Eating Two Bananas a Day

 Bananas are capable of reducing excess weight thanks to their high fiber content, which means they fill you up for longer.

 In addition, it increases your body’s sensitivity to insulin, which is very important.
 After all, if cells aren’t sensitive to insulin, they can’t absorb glucose.
-Then, you feel hungry.
+Therefore, you feel hungry.
 Hence, fat accumulation depends on insulin.

 They reduce the chances of suffering from anemia

-Bananas reduce the chances of suffering from anemia.
+Eating two bananas a day can help reduce the chances of suffering from anemia.
 Anemia is caused by the lack of iron in the blood and causes extreme tiredness as a consequence of the reduction in red blood cells and low hemoglobin.

 Bananas contain high levels of iron, and thus stimulate the formation of red blood cells.
 Plus, they’re also a source of vitamin B6, which is responsible for regulating the levels of glucose in the blood.